Lectures: Tue & Thu 12:15–14:00 MaD380 (14 Jan 2014 – 20 Feb 2014)

 After completing the course the participant:

-- Can compute the generator of a simple diffusion
+- Can compute the expectation of a random variable on a general sample space

 The major part of the workload consists of independent study (solving the exercises, finding out how things work, etc.).
 Passing the course successfully requires allocating sufficient weekly time for independent study.